 LBBJ: What sorts of businesses do you feel your district has a need for?
 Do you have a plan to attract such businesses?

-LBBJ: Is there anything you would like to add?
+LBBJ: Is there anything you’d like to add?